A Survey on Task Allocation and Scheduling in Robotic Network Systems: Alternative approaches

 \subsection{With Cloud}

-\cite{Zhang:2018} uses two stages for task assignment.
+\cite{Zhang:2018} investigated the optimization of task scheduling performance in clouds and used two stages for task assignment.
 First, tasks are classified using the Bayes classifier, which classifies tasks based on historical scheduling data.
 Then, a match is found between the tasks and the most appropriate virtual machine, and the tasks are scheduled into the $\Idle$ time slot of the selected virtual machine.

 The proposed method is inherently greedy and does not consider switching tasks between virtual machines, which affects the performance.
 Experimental results are obtained by comparing the method with min-min and max-min methods.
 It is easy to see that the comparisons are redundant, as these two methods are not optimal for a large number of tasks.
 This means that all results involving some kind of optimization have better performance than min-min and max-min.